SCA Scoring Protocol

 Steps for the preparation of the tasting:

-• We grind the coffee in each cup separately.
-By purging the mill between samples using a small amount of the same coffee, the grinding point is medium coarse (70% sample – 850mµ).
+2. We grind the coffee in each cup separately.
+By purging the grinder between samples using a small amount of the same coffee, the grinding point is medium coarse (70% sample – 850mµ).

 Evaluation steps:

-1. We analyze the intensity of roasting: we note whether some samples are darker or lighter in color than others.
+1. We analyze the intensity of roasting: we note whether any sample is darker or lighter in color than other samples.

 2. We analyze the fragrance, the dry scent: we note the intensity and descriptors.